neil-119/quitebasic-preprocessor/README.md

 # quitebasic-preprocessor
-Preprocessor to add support for named subroutines and variables, full color image rendering, and Super Mario mechanics implementation
+A QB preprocessor to add support for named subroutines and variables, full color image rendering, and VS output linking.
+Also a Super Mario mechanics implementation written with the aid of the preprocessor.
+Outputs 100% BASIC code (requirements of the ng-hackathon this year).
+Just open the solution and hit debug.